HWNi/data-512-final-project-plan/README.md

 [The Groupon Effect on Yelp Ratings: A Root Cause Analysis](https://arxiv.org/abs/1202.2369)

-In my research, I wish I could replicate the results generated from these past works and figure out some new potential bias in the Yelp rating system.
+For my project, I wish I could replicate the results generated from these past works and figure out some new potential bias in the Yelp rating system.

 *Hypotheses to RQ2*